-ABB at A level.
+ABB.
 Applicants must also hold 5 GCSEs at grade C/4 or higher including Mathematics at grade A/7 and English Language or English Literature grade C/4, and pass the Access to Leeds module.

 For alternative qualification offers please contact the admissions team.